-In 1099, at the culmination of the First Crusade—an event that would become a watershed moment for Western Civilization—a band of nobles from a wide variety of European kingdoms had marched hundreds of miles East and, through sheer military prowess, defeated enormous Muslim armies and took the Holy City of Jerusalem.
+In 1099, at the culmination of the First Crusade—an event that became a watershed moment for Western Civilization—a band of nobles from a wide variety of European kingdoms had marched hundreds of miles East and, through sheer military prowess, defeated enormous Muslim armies to take the Holy City of Jerusalem.

-In October of 1097, after a horrendous four-month march across Asia Minor, of which only half of the original army survived, the main force of Crusaders converged on Antioch.
+In October of 1097, after a horrendous four-month march across Asia Minor, the main force of Christian Crusaders converged on Antioch, of which only half of the original army survived.
 Antioch is situated in the great Amuk Plain, an extremely fertile area, where there is lots of grain, sheep, and cattle available.
 Provisions were plentiful, and the famished army was able to recover from the starvation and battle losses that had plagued them throughout their march.
-Antioch was a very holy city in the Christian tradition, the place where Peter agreed with Paul to accept the Gentiles into the Christian Church.
+Antioch was a sacred, holy city in the Christian tradition, the place where Peter agreed with Paul to accept the Gentiles into the Christian Church.
 The majority of the population in the city were Greeks, Syrian Christians, and Armenians.
 It had only passed into Turkish control in 1086 (just after the Byzantines had paid for a state-of-the-art renovation of the walls).

 Stalemate at Antioch

-The initial reaction as they arrived before Antioch was, “Let’s take the city.”
-Raymond proposed an immediate attack.
-The princes hesitated, but fortunately for the Crusaders, the political situation played into their hands.
-The Turkish garrison commander of Antioch, a fellow by the name of Yaghi-Siyan, ruled a city that was largely alienated from him (they were mostly Christians).
-He had a Turkish overlord in the immediate area at Aleppo, another in Damascus, and third more distant overlord in Mosul.
-Any one of the three overlords could have launched an army immediately and destroyed the Crusades, and at one point or another all of them brought in relief forces to help out.
-But Yaghi-Siyan managed to alienate all of his potential masters, and for the most part he was essentially left on his own.
+The initial reaction as they arrived before Antioch was to take the city.
+Raymond IV of Toulouse proposed an immediate attack, but the other princes hesitated.
+Fortunately for the Crusaders, the political situation played into their hands.
+The Turkish garrison commander of Antioch, a fellow by the name of Yaghi-Siyan, ruled a city that was largely alienated from him, as they were mostly Christians.
+He had a Turkish overlord in the immediate area at Aleppo, another in Damascus, and a third more distant overlord in Mosul.
+Any one of the three overlords could have launched an army immediately and destroyed the Crusades, and at one point or another, all of them brought in relief forces to help out.
+But Yaghi-Siyan managed to alienate all of his potential masters, and he was essentially left on his own.

-The Crusaders conducted the type of warfare you would see in Western Europe.
-They built towers.
-They began to conduct more of a blockade than a siege.
-But as winter approached, the garrison was in no mood to surrender.
-There were hopes that there would be a relief army.
+The Crusaders conducted warfare familiar to sieges waged Western Europe.
+They built towers and they began to conduct more of a blockade than a siege.
+But as winter approached, the garrison was in no mood to surrender and there were hopes that there would be a relief army.
 The Crusaders began to suffer again.
-Through the winter of 1097–1098 was the second great ordeal, almost as taxing as the crossing of Asia Minor.
-In the course of that siege the bravery and courage of Bohemond became clear.
+The winter of 1097–1098 was the second great ordeal, almost as taxing as the crossing of Asia Minor.
+In the course of that siege the bravery and courage of Bohemond, later the Prince of Antioch, became clear.
 Twice, relief armies showed up, one from Damascus and one from Aleppo.
 It was Bohemond who rallied the Crusader forces to beat back these large armies.

 It was a remarkable victory, leadership of the first order, the feigned retreats, the ambushes, all the tactics that you would associate with these warriors from northern Europe.

 In the case of the second rally in February of 1098, Bohemond carried out remarkable tactical victories.
-He took then the only mounted men in the camp, who numbered 700, marched east and lured the main army from Aleppo into a bushwhack as they crossed over a bridge.
-He first attacked them and drew them over the bridge, drew them into an ambush, destroyed the front forces, and drove them back in disorder—the whole army retreated in confusion—and won a dramatic victory, while the infantry remained desperately fighting off a sally from the garrison.
-It was a remarkable victory, leadership of the first order, the feigned retreats, the ambushes, all the tactics that you would associate with these warriors from northern Europe.
+He took then the only mounted men in the camp, who numbered 700, marched east, and lured the main army from Aleppo into a bushwhack as they crossed over a bridge.
+He first attacked them and drew them over the bridge into an ambush, destroyed the front forces, and drove them back in disorder—the whole army retreated in confusion—and won a dramatic victory, while the infantry remained desperately fighting off a sally from the garrison.
+It was a remarkable victory—leadership of the first order, the feigned retreats, the ambushes, and all the tactics that you would associate with these warriors from northern Europe.

 Betrayal at the Gates of the City

 In those three weeks, Bohemond negotiated the betrayal of Antioch from one of the lesser officials in the city, who hated the garrison commander.
-The agreement was, that the Crusaders, on the afternoon of June 2nd, marched west, as if they had given up.
-The Turkish garrison relaxed.
-They marched into the evening, then, at midnight, stopped, turned around and marched back to the city, and Bohemond, with 60 knights, at what was known as the Tower of the Two Sisters, appeared.
-The traitor, a fellow by the name of Firuz, who was actually an Armenian convert to Islam, had a ladder waiting for them.
-The knights ascended the tower, overpowered the garrison there and took part of the wall.
-Other Crusaders stumbled up, got one of the gates open, and eventually broke their way into the city and captured it.
-The usual massacre ensued.
-On June 3 the city was theirs.
+The agreement was executed and the Crusaders, on the afternoon of June 2, marched west, as if they had given up.
+The Turkish garrison relaxed on seeing the enemy retreat.
+The Crusaders marched into the evening, then, at midnight, stopped, turned around and marched back to the city, and Bohemond, with 60 knights at what was known as the Tower of the Two Sisters, appeared.
+The traitor, a fellow by the name of Firuz, who was an Armenian convert to Islam, had a ladder waiting for them.
+The knights ascended the tower, overpowered the garrison there, and took part of the wall.
+Other Crusaders stumbled up, got one of the gates open, and eventually broke their way into the city and captured it; a massacre ensued and on June 3, the city was theirs.

 A Stunning Victory in the First Crusade

-Less than 48 hours the army from Mosul showed up, and now the Crusaders were besieged.
+Less than 48 hours later the army from Mosul showed up and the Crusaders were besieged.
 For the next several weeks, Bohemond strengthened the resolve of those Crusaders.
-On the 28th of June, in disciplined companies arranged by Bohemond, the army moved out, lined up, and engaged this superior Turkish army and won a stunning victory by, again, a carefully planned cavalry charge after the usual exchange of archery and infantry support.
-It was a stunning, miraculous victory.
-Kerborgha’s army was pushed back to Mosul.
-His Arab allies defected.
-Antioch was theirs.
+On the 28th of June, in disciplined companies arranged by Bohemond, the army moved out.
+They lined up, engaged this superior Turkish army, and won a stunning, miraculous victory by, again, a carefully planned cavalry charge after the usual exchange of archery and infantry support.
+Kerborgha’s army was pushed back to Mosul and his Arab allies defected.
+The Crusaders had won Antioch.

 But at this point, the Crusade was close to breaking up.
 Bohemond insisted that he was going to keep the city for himself.
-Raymond had been too ill to fight in the decisive battles of June, but now he and Godfrey became the new natural leaders.
-After a considerable amount of dispute they took over those of the Crusaders ready to press on to Jerusalem, while the Normans and Bohemond stayed in Antioch.
+Raymond had been too ill to fight in the decisive battles of June, but now he and Godfrey of Bouillon became the new natural leaders.
+After a considerable amount of dispute, they took over those Crusaders ready to press on to Jerusalem, while the Normans and Bohemond stayed in Antioch.

 The Capture of Jerusalem